-10 Strategy Games Like Chess (But More Fun)
+12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 You love the pure strategy of chess.
 The outthinking, the planning, the satisfaction of a well-executed trap.
 But maybe you’re tired of the same openings, or your skill gap with friends makes games one-sided, or you simply want something fresh that scratches the same itch.

-What Makes a Good Chess Alternative?
+What Makes a Good Strategy Game Like Chess?

 • No luck – Winning should come from better play, not dice rolls or card draws